mantvydasluksas/apic-discovery-test/README.md

 The content can be modified according to the test requirement for sending the APIs

-Note: When the large payload API (complex API with more than 1 Mb) is sent, there is expected to be some delay in creating the discovered API.
+Note: When an API with a large payload (complex API more than 1 Mb in size) is sent, there is expected to be some delay in creating the discovered API.
 It is recommended not to run another workflow simultaneously until you see an API has been created in the discovery service.